trevorvanhoof/MMath/readme.md

 1 0 0 0 0 1 0 0 0 0 1 0 x y z 1
 (so naively inserting newlines results in something that looks transposed)

-Mmaa documentation uses 'row-major' notation, so they put line breaks as you might expect and note a translation matrix as:
+Maya documentation uses 'row-major' notation, so they put line breaks as you might expect and note a translation matrix as:
 1 0 0 0
 0 1 0 0